deathbeds/jupyak/README.md

     [repos](#what-can-it-build).
   - Clicking the _submit_ button will open a "new file" GitHub page against this repo
   - Click _Commit Changes..._
-  - Follow the Pull Request template and submit
+  - Follow the _Pull Request_ template and submit
+- A GitHub Action job will create a link to the current site
+  - This will initially return `404`, as the site isn't built yet
+  - Clicking instead on the ReadTheDocs check at the bottom of the Pull Request will show build logs, but these are _intentionally_ sparse, capturing most output as logs to present in the built site.
 - ReadTheDocs will check out the PR and build a preview JupyterLite site on a custom domain
   - If the preview site **fails** to build, the built RTD site will contain